Is HBOT HSA/FSA Eligible? What Your Insurance Actually Covers

 FAQ: HBOT, HSA, and FSA at Wellness Elite Fitness

-Can I use my HSA to pay for an HBOT membership at Wellness Elite Fitness?
+Can I use my HSA to pay for a WEF membership?

 What happens if my plan administrator denies my HBOT claim?